deckar01/EMA-VFI/README.md

 ### Compute

-Inference calls within shared edges are optimized by caching and reusing "feature bones" between image pairs.
+Inference calls within shared edges are optimized by caching and reusing motion features between image pairs.

 ### VRAM

 When the four points bounding the sample point change, the corresponding memory is freed.
 The buffer used on top of the pytorch model is approximately `|image + features| * (2 * n + 3)`, where `n` is the number of timelines (input cameras).

+### IO

+Image decoding and video encoding run in separate processes parallel to inference using pytorch multiprocessing.
+Data is pipelined through CPU tensor queues.

 ### RAM

 Frames are produced in the order needed for streaming hologram quilts to a video encoder.

-### IO

-File and en/decoding IO run in parallel with inference using pytorch multiprocessing.
-Data is pipelines through CPU tensor queues.
+The input queue is limited to 8 images, which prevents IO from blocking compute without unnecissary back pressure.

 ## Dependencies